rgc99/irrigation_unlimited/README.md

 ## Features

 1. Unlimited controllers.
 2. Unlimited zones.
-Not 2 or 4, 8, 16 but unlimited.
 3. Unlimited schedules.
 Schedule by absolute time or sun events (sunrise/sunset).
 Select by days of the week (mon/tue/wed...).
 Select by days in the month (1/2/3.../odd/even).
 Select by months in the year (jan/feb/mar...).
+Overlapped schedules.
 4. Hardware independant.
+Use your own switches/valve controllers.
+5. Software independant.
+Pure play python.

 Practicle limitations will depend on your hardware.